Our laws are failing us!

 What’s the importance of the #CodifyConsent hashtag?

-Our legislators need to hear that we are tired of the grotesque way out laws fail us!
+Our legislators need to hear that we are tired of the grotesque way they have failed us.
 RAINN tells us that sexual assaults take place, on average, every 73 seconds.
 That number has increased significantly from when I presented my TEDx Talk in 2018.
 At that time, the average was 98 seconds.
 The rate will continue to increase because even though society is beginning to promote the importance of consent, sexual predators can readily see how difficult it is for our laws to lock them up.
 Our legislators need to put teeth into our laws to back up society’s awareness.

-Here’s a great way to start the conversation: address two or more opposing candidates in your tweet and ask “If you win, what will you do to #CodifyConsent in our laws?
+Whenever a candidate runs for an office that can impact sexual assault law, ask “If you win, what will you do to #CodifyConsent in our laws?
 Include this URL in your tweet to give them background: http://bit.ly/CodifyConsentChallege.

 Help raise awareness.
-Help put legislators on notice that we demand change!
+Put legislators on notice that we demand change!